 IPOS interim Governance

-The IPOS Secretariat, composed of the Towards IPOS Consortium, is currently establishing the interim governance that will be tested and refined as part of the IPOS ramp-up phase (2025-2027).
+The IPOS Secretariat is currently establishing the interim governance that will be tested and refined as part of the IPOS ramp-up phase (2025-2027).

 It is composed of: